Deformed cluster maps of type $A_{2N}$: Conclusions

+We have constructed a 2-parameter family of deformations of the periodic cluster maps of type $A_{2N}$, which admit a lift to a cluster algebra of rank $4N+3$, with an additional two frozen variables.
+It is an interesting question whether the $A_{2N}$ cluster maps admit deformations with more frozen variables.
+Indeed in the case of $A_6$, we obtained a 3-parameter family of deformed cluster maps and showed that every member is Liouville integrable; but we were only able to find a cluster structure for a 2-parameter subset of this family.

-This implies that the variables induced by the deformed map can be generated by cluster mutation.
-However, the question of finding a general proof of integrability of the deformed map of $\varphi_{A_{2N}}$ for $N>3$ is an open problem.
-The best way to resolve this question would be to find a general formula for the associated first integrals, for any $N$.
+We showed that the map $\psi_{A_{2N}}$, which is the Laurentification of the deformed type $A_{2N}$ cluster map, has quadratic degree growth, which implies that its algebraic entropy is zero.
+This result leads us to conjecture that the 2-parameter deformed $A_{2N}$ map is Liouville integrable.
+However, the question of finding a general proof of integrability of the deformed map $\varphi_{A_{2N}}$ for $N>3$ remains open.
+The best way to resolve this question would be to find a general formula for the associated first integrals, for any $N$: ideally, it should be possible to obtain this from Lax pair, perhaps by deforming the construction for the periodic case in Section \ref{s:type-A2N}, based on frieze patterns.

-So far we were able to find the first integrals for the type $A_{6}$ case and show these are invariant and Poisson-commuting functions.
-However, as we move on to the higher rank cases, it is extremely difficult to find the corresponding integrals; in type $A_{8}$ we have the sum and product expressions analogously to the other types but no explicit expressions for the remaining two first integrals we require.
-This remains a topic of further study.

-Related to this, together with Kouloukas and Vanhaecke, the third author is currently investigating a way to find a Lax pair for the deformation of type $A_4$ via the singularity analysis of the deformed $A_4$ map, and an associated family of Abelian surfaces.
-We expect that finding such a Lax pair and combining this with our inductive local expansion approach will suggest a way to identify Lax pairs for the general case of type $A_2N$, which will prove Liouville integrability.
+Related to this, together with Kouloukas and Vanhaecke, one of us is currently investigating a way to find a Lax pair for the deformation of type $A_4$ via the singularity analysis of the deformed $A_4$ map, and an associated family of Abelian surfaces.
+We expect that finding such a Lax pair and combining this with our inductive local expansion approach will suggest a way to identify Lax pairs for the general case of type $A_{2N}$, which will prove Liouville integrability.

+Finally, we would like to find a systematic way to obtain integrable deformations of Zamolodchikov periodicity for all Dynkin types.
+Recently, one of us has found a construction of such deformations for the cluster maps of type $D_{2N}$ \cite{WookyungD2N}.